sayyassine/nearby-shops/README.md

 # Nearby Shops
-This is a single page application offering to user to find stores nearby
+This is a single page application built with Symfony and Vue.
+Offering to users to find stores nearby
 ## Built With

 * [Symfony](https://symfony.com/) - PHP web framework used